-For example, if you’re at an intersection and somebody else runs a red light, you will probably think they’re a selfish, inconsiderate scumbag putting the rest of the drivers in danger just to shave a couple seconds off their drive.
+For example, if you’re at an intersection and somebody else runs a red light, you will probably think they’re a selfish, inconsiderate scumbag putting the rest of the drivers in danger just to shave a couple of seconds off their drive.

 On the other hand, if you are the one who runs the red light, you’ll come to all sorts of conclusions about how it’s an innocent mistake, how the tree was blocking your view, and how running a red light never really hurt anybody.

-Same action, but when someone else does it they’re a horrible person; when you do it, it’s an honest mistake.
+Same action, but when someone else does it they’re a horrible person—when you do it, it’s an honest mistake.

 We all do this.
 And we especially do it in situations of conflict.
 When people talk about someone who pissed them off for one reason or another, they invariably describe the other person’s actions as senseless, reprehensible, and motivated by a malicious intent to inflict suffering.1

 However, when people talk about times when they inflicted harm on someone else, as you might suspect, they can come up with all sorts of reasons about how their actions were reasonable and justified.
-The way they see it, they had no choice to do what they did.
-They see the harm experienced by the other person as minor and they think that being blamed for causing it is unjust and unreasonable.
+The way they see it, they had no choice but to do what they did.
+They see the harm experienced by the other person as minor, and they think that being blamed for causing it is unjust and unreasonable.

-Steven Pinker refers to this as the “Moralization Gap.”2 It means that whenever a conflict is present, we overestimate our own good intentions and underestimate the intentions of others.
+Steven Pinker refers to this as the “Moralization Gap.”3 It means that whenever a conflict is present, we overestimate our own good intentions and underestimate the intentions of others.
 This then creates a downward spiral where we believe others deserve more severe punishment and we deserve less severe punishment.

 This is all unconscious, of course.
 People, while doing this, think they’re being completely reasonable and objective.
 But they’re not.

-2. You Don’t Have A Clue about What Makes You Happy (or Miserable)
+2. You Don’t Have a Clue About What Makes You Happy (or Miserable)

 In his book Stumbling on Happiness, Harvard psychologist Daniel Gilbert shows us that we suck at remembering how something made us feel in the past and guessing how something will make us feel in the future.

-Similarly with projecting into the future, we overestimate how happy good things will make us feel and how unhappy bad things will make us feel.
-In fact, we’re often not even aware of how we’re actually feeling in the present moment.
+Similarly with projecting into the future, we overestimate how happy good things will make us feel and how unhappy bad things will make us feel.4 In fact, we’re often not even aware of how we’re actually feeling in the present moment.

 This is just yet another argument for not pursuing happiness for its own sake.
-All the data indicate that we don’t even know what happiness is, nor are we able to control what we do with it if we actually achieve it.
+All the data indicate that we don’t even know what happiness is,5 nor are we able to control what we do with it if we actually achieve it.